LandSharkFive/AVL-Tree-One/README.md

 ## Description:

-  A Binary Tree class to Add, Remove, Build, Clear and Rebuild.
+  A Balanced Binary Tree class to Add, Remove, Build, Clear and Rebuild.

 ## Unit Tests